wpilibsuite/frc-docs/source/docs/software/basic-programming/joystick.rst

       exampleXbox = wpilib.XboxController(0) # 0 is the USB Port to be used as indicated on the Driver Station

-The ``XboxController`` class provides named methods (``getXButton``, ``getXButtonPressed``, ``getXButtonReleased``) for each of the buttons, and the indices can be accessed with ``XboxController.Button.kX.value``.
+The ``XboxController`` class provides named methods (e.g. ``getXButton``, ``getXButtonPressed``, ``getXButtonReleased``) for each of the buttons, and the indices can be accessed with ``XboxController.Button.kX.value``.
 The rumble feature of the controller can be controlled by using ``XboxController.setRumble(GenericHID.RumbleType.kRightRumble, value)``.
 Many users do a split stick arcade drive that uses the left stick for just forwards / backwards and the right stick for left / right turning.

 ``PS4Controller`` Class
 -----------------------